 Less than Significant.
 The project would remove existing structures and install a soil vapor extraction system.
 The project site would not be home to regular employees but would be visited periodically as necessary for the operations and maintenance of the soil vapor extraction system.
 No new restroom facilities or other sources of water demand or wastewater generation would be part of the project.
-As the project operation involves site remediation only, there are no anticipated water demands or wastewater generation would be substantially similar to or less than existing system demands and flows.
+As the project operation involves site remediation only, there are no anticipated water demands or wastewater generation associated with it.
+Project water demand and wastewater generation would be substantially similar to or less than existing system demands and flows.
 This impact would be less than significant, and no mitigation is required.